lolbat/What-is-wrong-blog/content/posts/OptionsForTwitter.md

 ## Twitter:image

 First I made a test image and added the `twitter:card` meta tag using the URL to the image.
 I did a quick test and the twitter image was displaying but wasn't being used in any of the other previews.
 I created a default image for the site and uploaded it and did another test.
-Once again, the Twitter image was only used in the Twitter preview and my default image was used everywher else.
+Once again, the Twitter image was only used in the Twitter preview and my default image was used everywhere else.

 ## Making an image